lsiemens/laserlag/style_guide.md

 Example `x_range`

+# Constants
+Constants should use upper case for the first letter of each word and they should not use underscores between words.
+Additionaly they should start with "k".

+Example `kSpeedOfLight`

 # Function Names
 Functions should use upper case for the first letter of each word and they should not use underscores between words.